Cover Letter

 2. Salutation & Greeting

-The first line after writing your contact details is the salutation.
+The first line after writing your contact details is the cover letter salutation.
 Greet the hiring manager by their last name, honorifics, or job title.
 Here’s a few examples:

 • Dear Mr Smith